danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ### Prepare S3 bucket

 Whilst single templates can be deployed from your local machine, Nested Stacks require that the nested templates are stored in an S3 bucket.
-In the very first lab, you have created simple CloudFormation template which created S3 bucket.
+In the very first lab, you created a simple CloudFormation template which created an S3 bucket.
 Please make a note of the bucket name.

 For example:

 Bucket name: `cfn-workshop-s3-s3bucket-2cozhsniu50t`

-If you dont have S3 bucket, please go back to [Lab01](../../30-cloudformation-fundamentals/200-lab-01-stack) and create one.
+If you don't have an S3 bucket, please go back to [Lab01](../../../30-workshop-part-01/10-cloudformation-fundamentals/200-lab-01-stack) and create one.

 ### Create VPC Nested Stack

 The VPC template has been created for you.
 It is titled `vpc.yaml`.
-This template will create VPC stack with 2 Public Subnets, Internet Gateway, and Route tables.
+This template will create VPC stack with 2 Public Subnets, an Internet Gateway, and Route tables.

 #### 1. Create VPC parameters in main template

 {{% notice note %}}
-All of the files referenced in this lab can be found within `code/60-setting-up-nested-stack/01-working`
+All of the files referenced in this lab can be found within `code/60-setting-up-nested-stack/01-working directory`
 {{% /notice %}}

 If you look in the file `vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.